philipwijesinghe/learned-deconvolution/README.md

 # Learned deconvolution using physics priors

-This repository contains code for learned deconvolution using physics priors for structured light-sheet microscopy.
+This repository contains code for learned deconvolution using physics priors for light-sheet microscopy with propagation-invariant beams.

 This work was first presented in:

 *Wijesinghe P., Corsetti S., Chow D.J.X., Sakata S., Dunning K.R., Dholakia K.*
-**Learned deconvolution using physics priors for structured light-sheet microscopy** (PREPRINT) 2021
+**Learned deconvolution using physics priors for light-sheet microscopy with propagation-invariant beams** (PREPRINT) 2021